Find your local Chapter

 Planning for Care Costs

 Paying for care is a big concern as Alzheimer's progresses.
-Putting financial plans in place as soon as the diagnosis has been made can help you secure a healthy financial future.
+Putting financial plans in place as soon as the diagnosis has been made can help you secure your financial future.

 The average costs for long-term care services in the United States are: